 Vulnerability Scanning and Penetration Testing

-- Vulnerability scans are automatically performed monthly on systems required to operate and manage the Services.
+- Vulnerability scans are automatically performed weekly on all IndustryVault-controlled endpoints required to operate and manage the Services.
 The vulnerability database is updated regularly.

 - Scans that detect vulnerabilities meeting IndustryVault-defined risk criteria automatically trigger notifications to security personnel.